Historic European cities

 Day Two: Explore Prague

-Considered one of Europe's most beautiful capitals, Prague has miraculously survived the turbulent centuries unscathed, leaving so many impressive, historic sights to be explored.
-Join our guide for a walking tour, which introduces the elegant Old Town - the city's heart since the 13th Century - and then crosses the River Vlatva via iconic Charles Bridge.
+Considered one of Europe's most beautiful capitals, Prague has miraculously survived the turbulent centuries unscathed, leaving many impressive, historic sights to be explored.
+Join our guide for a walking tour that introduces the elegant Old Town - the city's heart since the 13th Century - and then crosses the River Vlatva via iconic Charles Bridge.
 Explore the steeply sloping left bank and the Hradcany District, dominated by Prague's ancient castle, great St Vitus' Cathedral and the historic Royal Palace.

 Day Three: Visit Dresden on an optional excursion

 Continue exploring Prague at your leisure, today, or join us on an excursion to Dresden.
 Having suffered severe destruction by Allied bombings in 1945, Dresden has undergone a miraculous transformation to restore its former Baroque glory.
 See stupendous Frauenkirche, a historic treasure that lay in ruins after the war, the surrounding altstadt, the Residenzschloss - seat of Saxon kings and home to a priceless jewel collection - and the pavilions and courtyards of the Zwinger buildings.
 Cross to the northern bank of the River Elbe to explore Neustadt, home to several fascinating museums and boasting a fantastic view of the altstadt from its riverside meadows.

 Day Four: Travel through Bohemia and explore Vienna

 Leaving Prague behind, we'll board the coach and travel south into beautiful Bohemia, a rolling, romantic region of thick forests, medieval towns and majestic, hill-top castles.
 By early afternoon we'll have crossed in Austria to arrive in the great Imperial city of Vienna.